Why Diversity is Important

 When available, the chart below will include the male to female percentage among Belmont's undergraduate students.

-The disparity between the counts of men and women at Belmont University is on par with the national average.
+The disparity between the counts of men and women at Belmont University is higher than the national average.

 When available, the chart below will include the male to female percentage among Belmont's faculty.